relaystr/ndk/doc/library-development/publish.md

 After pub.dev publication succeeds, the package workflow creates `v0.9.2` on the release commit.
 That tag starts the sample-app release workflow.
-It creates a draft GitHub release, builds and uploads the Android APKs and cross-platform CLI archives, and deploys the sample web app.
+It creates a draft GitHub release using the matching section from `packages/ndk/CHANGELOG.md`, builds and uploads the Android APKs and cross-platform CLI archives, and deploys the sample web app.
 After every job succeeds, the workflow publishes the GitHub release automatically.

 Verify the completed release and its assets on the [GitHub releases page](https://github.com/relaystr/ndk/releases).